-8. Risks and Benefits
+9. Risks and Benefits

-8.1 Risks of Non-Network Solutions
+9.1 Risks of Non-Network Solutions

-It is critical to ensure the selected solution is not only the economically best choice for our customers but also meets the minimum criteria of network security, customer reliability and ability to manage future customer demand increases and generation connections such as PV.
+It is critical to ensure the selected solution is not only the best choice for our customers economically but also meets the minimum requirements in terms of network security, customer reliability and the ability to manage future customer demand increases and generation connections such as PV.